 Whilst the cheaper e bikes have the motor in the hub of front wheel the conscientious is that its better to have the motor in the rear hub or crank by the peddles.

-Ideally we would like us to provide a demonstration of an e bike.
+Ideally we would like to provide you with a free demonstration ride of an e bike in the Yorkshire Dales.
 Please contact us via the Contact Us form.

-For a video on what its like to ride a e mountain bike click HERE
+For a video on what its like to ride an e mountain bike click HERE

 For a video on what is like to ride a Gpeida touring e bike from click here.